dec1costello/Golf/TOUR_Championship_2011/README.md

 ### [SG per Hole](https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/ImprovedStrokesGainedPerRoundPerHole.ipynb)

 In this analysis, I investigate the distribution of Strokes Gained for each hole of every round of the Championship.
 Notably, Mahan ties Haas in Strokes Gained on the 72nd hole, a significant moment in the tournament.
-However, Haas ultimately secured victory in the playoffs, as documented [here!](https://www.espn.com/golf/leaderboard?tournamentId=917).
+However, [Haas ultimately secured victory in the playoffs!](https://www.espn.com/golf/leaderboard?tournamentId=917)

 #### Key Insights

-* Player apprear to contiune to play relative to thier initial preformance of round 1.
+* Player apprear to contiune to play relative to thier initial preformance of round 1
-* Poorly preforming players seem to completey give up come the back 9 of round 3.
+* Poorly preforming players seem to completey give up come the back 9 of round 3

 <div align="center">
   <a href="https://nbviewer.org/github/dec1costello/Golf/blob/main/TOUR_Championship_2011/xSG.ipynb">